daidokoro/qaz/README.md

 - Utilises Go-routines for Multi-stack concurrent Cloudformation requests for *all* appropriate calls

-- Support for AWS Profile selection for Multi-AWS account environments
+- Support for AWS Profile selection & Role switching for Multi-AWS account environments

 - Cross stack referencing with support for Cloudformation Exports(_Preferred_) & dynamically retrieving stack outputs on deploy